kubernetes/enhancements/keps/sig-windows/windows-runtimeclass-support.md

 | Windows Server version 1903          | 10.0.18362             |
 | Windows Server vNext Insider Preview | 10.0.18975, 10.0.18985 |

 [Windows Update History] has a full list of version numbers by release & patch.
 Starting from an example of `10.0.17763.805` - the OS major, minor, and build number - `10.0.17763` - should match for containers to be compatible.
 The final `.805` refers to the monthly patches and isn't required for compatibility.
 Therefore, a value such as `node.kubernetes.io/windows-build = 10.0.17763` will be used.
+Each one of these Windows Server version will have corresponding containers released - see [Container Base Images] and [Windows Insider Container Images] for details.

+This will pass the regex validation for labels (references: [src1](https://github.com/kubernetes/kubernetes/blob/release-1.16/staging/src/k8s.io/apimachinery/pkg/util/validation/validation.go#L30-L32) [src2](https://github.com/kubernetes/kubernetes/blob/release-1.16/staging/src/k8s.io/apimachinery/pkg/util/validation/validation.go#L88-L108)).
+Even the most specific identifier in the Windows registry `BuildLabEx`, for example `18362.1.amd64fre.19h1_release.190318-1202` is within the allowed length and characters to pass the existing validation, although we're not planning to use that whole string.
+Instead, the kubelet will shorten to just what's needed similar to what's returned today in the output from `kubectl describe node` ([src](https://github.com/kubernetes/kubernetes/blob/0599ca2bcfcae7d702f95284f3c2e2c2978c7772/vendor/github.com/docker/docker/pkg/parsers/operatingsystem/operatingsystem_windows.go#L10))

 To make this easier to consume in the Kubelet and APIs, it will be updated in multiple places: